Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 - Louisiana has four wins against the spread in 10 games this year.

-- The Ragin' Cajuns have covered the spread once this year when underdogs by 4.5 points or more (in two chances).
+- This year, the Ragin' Cajuns have one against the spread win in two games as an underdog of 4.5 points or more.

-- Louisiana's games this year have gone over the total in just two out of 10 opportunities (20%).
+- Louisiana's games this season have hit the over on only two of 10 set point totals (20%).

 - The Ragin' Cajuns have turned the ball over eight times, two fewer times than the Flames have forced turnovers (10).